 Barraquito is served in an espresso glass, ideally one that’s transparent so you can see the three layers.

 Naturally for an Irish drink, there is some whiskey included, which is mixed with the coffee before it’s topped with whipped cream.
-You will need two Irish coffee mugs or two tall tumblers to serve this.
+You will need two coffee mugs or glasses to serve this.

 Pharisee, Ruedesheimer, and Barraquito coffee cocktail photos by Nina-Kristin Isensee, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 Uncredited photos: Shutterstock.
 See our TOS for more details.